Jinjiang/vue-mark-display/README.md

 }
 ```

-because the component `<v-markshow>` will cover full screen size by default.
+because the component `<mark-display>` will cover full screen size by default.

 The component would automatically inject a group of default styles for common HTML tags.
 You can overwrite that styles freely.